Steps to Statues-a Walk In Progress

 The statue of a cat was added in 1964 to the 1821 monumental Whittington stone” at the foot of Highgate Hill.
 It marks roughly where a forlorn Dick Whittington, returning home in despair from the city of London , turns back after hearing Bow Bells ringing out “Turn again Whittington, thrice Lord Mayor of London!”
 The cat sculpture is by Jonathan Kenworthy, in polished-black Kellymount limestone.

-The cockerel is a much-loved landmark outside what was Ashmount primary school.
+The cockerel is of course not a statue, but is a much-loved landmark outside what was Ashmount primary school.
 Both my sons attended this school so it was a daily view!
 Ashmount has relocated, and it’s sad to see that it’s replacement school on the site has let the cockerel badly deteriorate-I’ve written to them about this!

 Like most of us, I have been to Trafalgar Square many times without paying any heed to the statues on the 4 plinths (even when I paid attention and very much enjoyed the temporary installations on the “4th plinth” I would have struggled to tell you who the other three were).
 So this time I had a good look: